 Video enables companies to interview more candidates.

-The format of a video interview for built environment employers
+The format of a pre-recorded video interview for construction employers

 Each employer’s set-up will vary, but in most cases it will not be a ‘live’ conversation with an interviewer.
 According to Samena, with Wates: ‘Upon starting the video interview there is a pre-recorded introduction from an early careers manager to provide an overview of our programme, tips and clear instructions for the upcoming interview.
 Then you’ll be asked a series of questions.
 Candidates record their answers in the allocated timeframe and upload them.’